directus/directus/docs/extensions/leveraging-ui-components.md

 contributors: Esther Agbaje
 ---

-# Leveraging Directus UI Components
+# Using Directus UI Components

 Directus provides a set of reusable UI components that can be used in when building extensions.
 These components are designed to provide a consistent user experience across different projects and extensions.